Just-in-time Standby Workload Cluster

 Operational Description

 If the environment variable NOVA_IDLE_ENTER_STANDBY_ENABLE is set true when the Nova control plane is deployed, the Nova-JIT Workload Cluster Standby feature is enabled.
 When the standby feature is enabled, a workload cluster that has been idle for 3600 secs (override via env var NOVA_IDLE_ENTER_STANDBY_SECS) is placed in standby state.
-An idle workload cluster is one on which no Nova-scheduled object that consumes resources is running.
+An idle workload cluster is one on which no Nova-scheduled object that consumes resources is running, or all such objects belong to a namespace in the list specified in the environment variable NOVA_NAMESPACES_EXCLUDE_ACTIVE during nova agent installation.
 When Nova schedules an item to a workload cluster that is in standby state, the cluster is brought out of standby state.

 You can configure Nova Control Plane to enable this feature, by using following patch manifest: